It Is Time To Hold Your Employer Accountable

 At Connell & Foresta, we represent employees in a wide range of claims against employers, including wrongful termination, sexual harassment, workplace violence and employee discrimination.
 We have a deep understanding of the rules and timelines that apply to these types of claims.
-Call 978-794-7900 to schedule a free consultation with one of our Andover employment discrimination attorneys.
+Call 978-794-7900 to schedule a free consultation with our Andover employment discrimination attorney.

 In Massachusetts, unless you have signed a contract with your employer stating otherwise, you are an at-will employee.
 This means that you can quit at any time.
 It also means that your employer can discharge you at any time.
 There are some exceptions to this law that would constitute wrongful termination, including: